Dimension of invariant measures for affine iterated function systems: Introduction

 The proof of Theorem \ref{thm-1.0} is based on some ideas from the work of Ledrappier and Young \cite{LedrappierYoung1985}.
 It also adopts and extends some ideas used in \cite{FengHu2009, BaranyKaenmaki2015, QianXie2008} for the construction of measurable partitions and the density estimates of associated conditional measures.
 Since our construction of measurable partitions is much different from these works (see Remark \ref{rem-tt}), and the IFSs in consideration may be non-invertible and non-contractive, many estimates of conditional measures need to be rebuilt or re-justified.
-A key part of our arguments is on the estimation of the so-called ``transverse dimension'' of these conditional measures, where significant efforts are made to handle the situation when the linear parts of the IFS do not satisfy any domination condition (in such case the angles of Oseledets subspaces maybe substantially small).
-Our strategy is to build an induced dynamics so that we are able to focus on the trajectories where the angles of Oseledets subspaces are significantly large.
+A key part of our arguments is on the estimation of the so-called ``transverse dimension'' of these conditional measures, where significant efforts are made to handle the situation when the linear parts of the IFS do not satisfy any domination condition (in such case the angles of Oseledets subspaces may be arbitrarily close to zero).
+Our strategy is to build an induced dynamics so that we are able to focus on the trajectories where the angles of Oseledets subspaces are larger than a positive constant.